Elliot Evans

-Elliot Evans (born 19 December 1995) is an English teen pop singer who reached the semi-finals of the third series of ITV variety show Britain's Got Talent, singing with his parents Estelle and Giles and young sisters Georgia and Olivia as family singing group Good Evans.
+Elliot Evans (born 19 December 1995) is an English singer who reached the semi-finals of the third series of ITV variety show Britain's Got Talent, singing with his parents Estelle and Giles and young sisters Georgia and Olivia as family singing group Good Evans.
 He released his debut single, "I'll Be There", on 9 November 2009 as part of the Voice In a Million project.
 He was born in Coventry, West Midlands, England.

 History

 Britain's Got Talent

 In January 2009, the group auditioned for the third series of the ITV television show Britain's Got Talent.

 For their audition, they performed I'll Be There by Jackson 5.
 The audience gave the family a standing ovation but Simon had a few words of advice for the group.
 He said that whilst he loved the kids singing he was put off by Estelle's and particularly Giles' vocals.
 He advised them to take a smaller role in the act and let the children perform.
 The other judges agreed.
 They received three yes votes and were put through to the next round.
 They were chosen as one of the 40 semi-finalists.

 Reports at the time said that Evans' voice changed and wasn't able to hit the high notes.
 He was singing with his family at their home in Winsford Avenue, Allesley Park, when he noticed a change in his voice.
 He said "It's been worrying – I was singing when I noticed I couldn't speak properly because my voice was really croaky.

 They performed for a second time in the semi-final on 29 May 2009.
 They sang "Breaking Free" from High School Musical, with Elliot providing the predominant vocal, and the parents doing the backing vocals.
 Piers buzzed during the performance, saying afterwards: 'It just doesn't work.
 Elliot is the star here.'
 Amanda said: 'Piers is talking utter rot and as a family man I am disgusted with him.
 She added: 'The girls were unbelievably adorable and you did brilliantly'.
 Simon Cowell said 'Elliot I don't think it was the right song for your voice.
 You're not going to win but you've all had a nice night out.'.
 The crowd booed his comments, so he said something more positive. "'The three kids probably have a future in showbusiness.
 How's that?' he concluded.
 The group failed to make it to the final.